Upper and Lower Bounds on the Smoothed Complexity of the Simplex Method: Preliminaries

-Assume the polytope $Q = \conv(a_1,\dots,a_n)$ and the two-dimensional linear subspace $W \subset \R^d$ satisfy the conditions in \Cref{lem:non-degeneracy}.
-Then every edge of the two-dimensional polygon $W \cap Q$ correspond to a set of $d$ vertices, and every vertex of $W \cap Q$ correspond to a set of $(d-1)$ vertices.
-The following lemma quantifies the relationship of such sets for adjacent vertices and edge:
+Assume the polytope $Q = \conv(a_1,\dots,a_n)$ and the two-dimensional linear subspace $W \subset \R^d$ satisfy the non-degenerate conditions in \Cref{lem:non-degeneracy}.
+Each edge of the two-dimensional polygon formed by the intersection $W \cap Q$ can be described by a set of $d$ vertices, where the edge is equivalent to the intersection of $W$ with the convex hull of these $d$ vertices.
+Furthermore, each vertex of $Q \cap W$ corresponds to a set of $(d-1)$ vertices.
+The following lemma characterizes the relation of these sets for adjacent vertices and edges:

 \begin{fact}[Properties of neighboring vertices on non-degenerate intersection polygon] Let $W \subset \R^d$ be a two-dimensional linear subspace, $Q = \conv(a_1,\dots,a_n) \subset \R^d$ is simplicial and has non-degeneracy intersection with $W$.
 Given $J_1, J_2 \in \binom{[n]}{d-1}$, $I \in \binom{[n]}{d}$, suppose (1) $V_{J_1} = \conv(a_j : j\in J_1) \cap W$ and $V_{J_2} = \conv(a_j : j\in J_2) \cap W$ are two adjacent vertices of $Q \cap W$, and (2) $\conv(a_i : i\in I) \cap W$ is an edge of $Q \cap W$ that contains $V_{J_1}$ but not contains $V_{J_2}$.
-Then we have $|J_1 \backslash J_2| = |J_2 \backslash J_1| = 1$ and $|I \backslash J_2| = 2$. \end{fact} \begin{proof} Let $I' = J_1 \cap J_2$.
+Then we have $|J_1 \backslash J_2| = |J_2 \backslash J_1| = 1$ and $|I \backslash J_2| = 2$. \end{fact} \begin{proof} Let $I' = J_1 \cup J_2$.
 Then $\conv(V_{J_1}, V_{J_2}) = \conv(a_i : i\in I) \cap W$ is an edge of the polygon $Q \cap W$.
 Since $Q$ has non-degenerate intersection with $W$, we have that $|I'| = d$.
 Combining with $|J_1| = |J_2| = d-1$ gives us that $|J_1 \backslash J_2| = |J_2 \backslash J_1| = 1$.